Cheltenham Festival: French raiders hoping to make an impact

 Francois Doumen flew the flag for the French on many occasions at the meeting, with The Fellow landing the 1994 Gold Cup and Baracouda scooping back-to-back editions of the Stayers’ Hurdle in 2002-03.

-However, six years have slipped by since France last struck at the meeting, when Easysland, trained by Jonathan Plouganou and ridden by David Cottin, won the Cross-Country Chase.
+However, six years have slipped by since France last struck at the meeting, when Easysland, ridden by Jonathan Plouganou and also trained by David Cottin, won the Cross-Country Chase.

-Cottin has since turned to the training ranks and has eyes on the same race with Karre D’As, a general 16-1 chance who features among 23 entries.
+Cottin has his eyes on the same race with Karre D’As, a general 16-1 chance who features among 23 entries.

 Fancy a day at the Cheltenham Festival?
 Click here for more details